 The second class is selected from the Elective offerings, which consist of suitable 1000- and 2000-level undergraduate classes which fit the program schedule.
 Students will enroll alongside other undergraduates in these classes.
-Elective classes meet daily, Monday-Friday, from 10:30-12:45 (with the exception of Independent Lab Research).
+Elective classes meet daily, Monday-Friday, from 10:30-12:45.